 Deryck Solomon has a very clever blog, the Mapp & Lucia Glossary, explaining practically anything you might stumble upon when reading the novels.
-He also writes stories about Tilling’s senior police officer, Herbert Morrison (a hero of his own creation).
+He also writes stories about Tilling’s senior police officer, Herbert Morrison.

 For more info on the 2014 BBC series, click here.
 This page sports nice and short descriptions of the principal Tillingites as well as interviews with the actors.